If there is one thing parents today want more than ever, it’s simply this – answers.

 Just think of how many times your infant and toddler fell over or bumped into something while learning how to sit up, crawl, walk, run, climb stairs, and so forth.
 Thankfully, God designed our children with all sorts of “pliability” and adaptability to withstand these bumps and bruises, but for many children, certain injuries can be damaging enough, or the accumulation of enough little ones can add up to subluxation and nervous system dysfunction.

 Repetitive strain and overuse injuries are another frequent culprit behind subluxation.
-Many jobs and hobbies involve repeated motions or prolonged periods in awkward positions, which can lead to micro-traumas in the neurospinal system over time.
+Many jobs and hobbies involve repetitive motions or prolonged time in awkward positions, which can lead to microtraumas in the neurospinal system over time.
 For example, a hairstylist who spends hours standing and leaning over clients may develop subluxation in the neck and upper back due to the constant strain on those areas.

 For kids, this means sitting in school or at home doing homework, stuck in an uncomfortable desk and chair for long periods, bent forward to read and study.
-Or worse, doing the same while staring at a smartphone, iPad or computer screen, or TV.
-The screen time component exacerbates poor posture and physical wear and tear, as all electronic and digital devices introduce the toxicity of EMF radiation and overload the sympathetic nervous system.
+Or worse, doing the same while staring at a smartphone, iPad, computer screen, or TV.
+The screen time component exacerbates poor posture and physical wear and tear, as all electronic and digital devices introduce EMF radiation toxicity and overload the Sympathetic Nervous System.

 Poor posture overall is also a significant contributor to subluxation, particularly in our modern age of smartphones and desk-based jobs.
 Over time, this can lead to structural changes and imbalances that interfere with proper nervous system function.
 What we used to see only in teenagers and adults, we now see setting in as early as preschool and kindergarten.

-The impact of physical trauma on the neurospinal system can be insidious – slowly accumulating over months or years until symptoms finally appear.
+The impact of physical trauma on the neurospinal system can be insidious, slowly accumulating over months or years until symptoms finally appear.
 That’s why it’s essential to address subluxation proactively, even in the absence of pain or obvious injury.
-By identifying and correcting these dysfunctions early on, we can prevent the development of more serious health issues in the future.

 The Hidden Factors: Toxins and Emotional Stress